 All candidates must complete and sign pre-enrollment documents.

 All candidates must sign the Enrollment Agreement and pay the appropriate application/registration fees.

 College Degree or College Credits, Admission’s Assessment Exam, Health Clearance and Immunizations, Cleared Criminal Background Check, Negative Drug Screening Results are required prior to the program acceptance.

 Additional Admission Requirements

-Candidates enrolling into the Cardiovascular Sonography program that do not possess a college degree must have at least 40 college credits obtained in the last five years including a higher mathematics course such as algebra or statistics and communication skills course such as English, speech or composition.
-All candidates must also complete and pass an admissions assessment exam.
+Candidates applying into the Cardiovascular Sonography program that do not possess a college degree must have at least 40 college credits obtained in the last five years.

 At the completion of the program,

 Proficient in performing entry-level ultrasound technician tasks and responsibilities.

 Awarded a Certificate of Completion of Cardiovascular Sonography program.

 Establish eligibility to test for the Registered Diagnostic Medical Sonographer (RDMS) Physics and Instrumentation (SPI) exam, administered by the American Registry for Diagnostic Medical Sonography (ARDMS).